 How to Render Lard

-The process for rendering lard is extremely easy.
+The process for how to render pork fat is extremely easy.
 However, to ensure a product which is white in color and has a less pork-like flavor there are steps which will need to be taken.

 Canning Lard